Undergraduate Teaching Assistantship (UTA) Programs

 Math 100 UTA Program

-UTA Program for Math Majors (Calculus I and above)
+UTA Program for Math and Stat Majors (Calculus I and above)

-The UTA Program for Math Majors provides undergraduate math majors with the opportunity to learn about teaching mathematics by working with an instructor of an undergraduate course and meeting regularly as a group with a mentor.
+The UTA (Undergraduate Teaching Assistant) Program for Math and Stat Majors provides our undergraduate majors with the opportunity to learn about teaching mathematics or statistics by working with an instructor of an undergraduate course and meeting regularly as a group with a mentor.
 Duties include participating in the weekly UTA seminar, running review sessions, grading, holding office hours, possible classroom demonstrations, and a few hours a week of tutoring.

 UTA Program applicants should have completed the calculus sequence, Math 122A/B or 125 and Math 129, or an equivalent set of courses, with a grade of B or better.
 In addition, applicants should be taking or have taken Math 223.